Blendify/blender-manual/trunk/blender_docs/manual/scene_layout/object/editing/transform/control/orientations.rst

 Create Orientation
 ^^^^^^^^^^^^^^^^^^

-To create a custom orientation, select the object or mesh element(s) and press :kbd:`Ctrl-Alt-Spacebar`, or click the "+" button on the *Transform Orientations* panel in the Sidebar region.
+To create a custom orientation, select the object or mesh element(s) and click the "+" button on the *Transform Orientations* panel.

 .. figure:: /images/editors_3dview_object_editing_transform_control_orientations_custom-name.png